Siphon880gh/devbrain/Cross-Platform - React Native/_PRIMER - React Native - Concepts on Navigation.md

 ---

 The Mastery Levels folder contains mini-apps that you can build towards mastering the basics of navigation.
-Also refer to React Native Navigation tutorials, eg.
+Also refer to React Native Navigation tutorials, eg. [[React Native Navigation - Stack Navigator (Expo-Router)]], [[React Native Navigation - Expo Router how file-url routing works]], etc.